USA Binary Options Brokers

 Officially Regulated Binary Options Websites in the USA – Legality – Licenses – Regulations

 First off, before we start talking about offshore brokers, let us clear up the matter of whether trading binary options in the US is legal at all.
 Not only is it legal, but there are actually several officially regulated binary options sites which are operated by exchanges located in the USA.
-They were approved beginning in 2007-2008 by the Options Clearing Corporation and the Securities and Exchange Commission.
+These companies are regulated by the CFTC.
 These legally regulated websites include the American Stock Exchange (Amex), the North American Derivatives Exchange (Nadex), and the Chicago Board Options Exchange (CBOE).
 So that right there clears up the muddy question of whether trading binary options is legal in the USA at all.
 It is.

 If you are getting into trading, one government agency you should know about is the US Commodity Futures Trading Commission, or CFTC.
 The CFTC works closely with the National Futures Association (NFA) to regulate trading activities.
 At this point in time however you are not going to find any offshore brokers who are regulated with the CFTC.
 There are brokers who are working on becoming regulated with the CFTC, but right now regulations are simply not all that clearly defined, and since the groundwork is still being laid, most offshore brokers are not regulated in the US or any other country as binary options brokers.